zjunlp/EasyEdit/README.md

 f_{\theta}(x) & \text{if } x \in O(x_e, y_e) \end{cases}
 $$

-In addition to this, the performance of model editing should be measured from multiple dimensions:
+In addition to this, the performance of knowledge editing should be measured from multiple dimensions:

 - `Reliability`: the success rate of editing with a given editing description
 - `Generalization`: the success rate of editing **within** the editing scope